 - camera craft – the photographer must demonstrate an understanding of exposure, metering, depth of field, colour temperature and tonal range

-- an understanding of the subject – portrait photographers must demonstrate skill in posing and directing their subject; sports photographers must show evidence of capturing decisive moments in the action; press photographers must understand narrative, and so on
+- an understanding of the subject – portrait photographers must demonstrate skill in posing and directing their subject (to show emotion and narrative); sports photographers must show evidence of capturing decisive moments in the action; press photographers must understand narrative, and so on

 - composition – there are many elements which create a strong composition, from the very complex to the very simple.
 Competition judges will at the very least expect the photographer to understand subject placement relative to other parts of the scene, the use of colour, shape and form, leading lines, rule of thirds, pattern and texture

 - creativity – the ability to betray the subject in an interesting or aesthetically pleasing way – the initial impression of an image is vitally important and images with impact will always do well in competitions – aim to give the judges the ‘wow’ factor

 - light – an understanding of how light can be used to shape the subject and reveal form and texture

 - processing – the way you process your photographs can make all the difference between a flat uninspiring image and one with real impact.
 Competition judges will expect to see a full tonal range and plenty of detail.
 It might also be appropriate to process the image more creatively if the subject matter demands it.
 There must be no blown highlights and you will need to take care to avoid blocking the shadows or introducing banding or colour casts

 - output and presentation – you’ll need to show an understanding of the printing process, from monitor calibration, preparing the file for output using the correct profiles for the media on which it is to be printed, to sharpening at the correct level and ensuring correct density in the finished print.
 Then the print must be mounted in a way which compliments the photograph, with meticulous attention to detail